ds0nt/shed/README.md

 # Shed

-Under construction :construction: - help welcome - not for profit - no favorites
+Under construction :construction: - help welcome - not for profit - no favoritism of model providers

 ## Installation